balenaltd/handbook/Travel-&-Expenses-101.md

 ### Food

-Breakfast, if not included in the accommodation, as well as lunch, dinner, coffee and snacks in between.
+Breakfast, if not included in the accommodation, as well as lunch, dinner, coffee, and snacks in between.
 Dinner for example at a restaurant is a reimbursable expense while a glass of wine with a city view on top of the Space Needle in Seattle is not reimbursable.

 ### Transport

-Taxi, train, bus or rental car costs for all the transport needs required for the duration of the travel.
+Taxi, train, bus or rental car costs for all the transport required for the duration of the travel.
-Taking the train to and from the airport when travelling for resin.io is an expense that will be reimbursed.
+Taking the train to and from the airport when traveling for resin.io is an expense that will be reimbursed.
 On the other hand, a ticket for a rollercoaster ride is not :)

 ### Business meetings